proeung/putra/_work/ibm.md

     caption: ""
     style: "half"
     type: "image"
 sectionDesktopBottom:
-  - url: "/assets/work/ibm/desktop-full-02.webp"
+  - url: "/assets/work/ibm/video-01.mp4"
-    alt: "Screenshot of the Cloud Masthead in different devices, from mobile to desktop"
+    alt: "Video screenshot of the desktop view of the global mashtead"
-    caption: "Cloud Masthead using Carbon for IBM.com Web Components package"
+    caption: "Global Masthead using Carbon for IBM.com Web Components package"
     style: "full"
-    type: "collage"
+    type: "video"
+    poster: "/assets/work/ibm/video-01-poster.webp"
   - content: "
     <h2>Challenge: Unified Masthead</h2>

     <p>A consistent interface is crucial for user ease and efficient navigation in any application.
 Recognizing this, we scrutinized common UI/UX challenges within IBM.com.
 The masthead, a pivotal navigational element present across all screens, showed functional and content inconsistencies, despite its superficial uniformity.</p>

-    <p>To address these disparities and promote a cohesive branding experience, we focused on redesigning the masthead for all applications under the ibm.com/cloud domain.
-The objectives were clear:</p>
+    <p>To address these disparities and promote a cohesive branding experience, we focused on redesigning the masthead for all applications under the ibm.com domain.
+The key goals are:</p>

     <ul>
-      <li>Eliminate UI/UX inconsistencies within IBM Cloud’s content ecosystems by developing a unified masthead.</li>
+      <li>Eliminate UI/UX inconsistencies within IBM content ecosystems by developing a unified masthead.</li>
       <li>Ensure the masthead’s adaptability across various publishing platforms (e.g., Drupal, AEM, React).</li>
       <li>Establish a centralized system for content updates and deployment, maintaining visual consistency.</li>
     </ul>